-Yorkshire Wildlife Trust, in partnership with the North York Moors National Park and Holderness Coast Fisheries Local Action Group (FLAG), is launching a new initiative to champion locally-caught seafood that doesn’t cost the earth.
+Yorkshire Wildlife Trust, in partnership with the North York Moors National Park and Holderness Coast Fisheries Local Action Group (FLAG), has launched a new initiative to champion locally-caught seafood that doesn’t cost the earth.

 Yorkshire - home to Europe's largest brown crab and lobster fishery

 The North York Moors National Park coastline is famous for its beautiful beaches, picturesque moors and fishing villages.
 Fewer people realise Yorkshire is also home to the largest brown crab and lobster fishery in Europe, and the coast off the National Park is abundant with some of the finest seafood around.
 Over 3,000 tonnes are landed along the Yorkshire Coast each year, supporting a vibrant fishing industry.

 From Whitby to Scarborough, and Bridlington to Spurn Point, every coastal town or village has their own unique fishing heritage.
 Where vast fleets of trawlers once graced Whitby and Scarborough, and cobles jostled for room on the Flamborough landings, a new contemporary shellfish industry has emerged.

 With expanding fleets in Bridlington, Scarborough and Whitby a change in vessel design and type can be noted throughout the region.
 Heavy wooden cobles and trawlers have gradually been replaced with lightweight catamarans and keel boats designed for hauling and shooting pots.
 The most common catches landed to the quayside are now brown (edible) crab, European lobster, velvet crabs, whelks and scallops, replacing cod and whitefish.

 Yorkshire pudding, Wensleydale cheese… why not Withernsea Whiting?